fperez028/fperez028-to-do-list-react-only/README.md

     - red x is hidden until the pointer hovers over a given line
 - Checkbox allows marking of task as "complete" while maintaining the line on the list
     - custom css styling with green checkbox to further signify a "done" status
+- When a task is checked as "complete" the completed counter will increment
+    - if a task is unchecked, completed counter will decrement
+    - if a task is removed while checked, completed counter will decrement